cpldcpu/MisguidedAttention/README.md

 *"I have a 6- and a 12-liter jug.
 I want to measure exactly 4 liters."*

-**Zero** LLMs have been able to provide a proper response to this so far.
+Most LLMs will try various combinations of filling and emptying the jugs, instead of trying to figure out of this is possible at all.

 #### Measuring 3 liters.